hanialke/SimpleLandingPage/README.md

 2. VegetarianismLandingPageWithDarkTheme - Page about vegetarianism

-A little bit more adcanced page.
+A little bit more advanced page.
 It's main purpose was to learn how to make a dark theme, but I also made a button similar to one in previous site  in order to memorise this knowleadge better.
 I struggled the most with the toggle option, but thanks to the research I've done, I know I could also do it like this: ```body.classlist.toggle("dark")```.
 The more you know!

 ## Used technologies